John Wilmot, 2nd Earl of Rochester: Twenties and last years

 In 1673, Rochester began to train Elizabeth Barry as an actress.
 She went on to become the most famous actress of her age.
 He took her as his mistress in 1675.
 The relationship lasted for around five years, and produced a daughter, before descending into acrimony after Rochester began to resent her success.
-Rochester wrote afterwards, "With what face can I incline/To damn you to be only mine?… Live up to thy mighty mind/And be the mistress of mankind".
+Rochester wrote afterwards, "With what face can I incline/To damn you to be only mine? ...
+Live up to thy mighty mind/And be the mistress of mankind".

 When the King's advisor and friend of Rochester, George Villiers, lost power in 1673, Rochester's standing fell as well.
 At the Christmas festivities at Whitehall of that year, Rochester delivered a satire to Charles II, "In the Isle of Britain" – which criticized the King for being obsessed with sex at the expense of his kingdom.
-Charles' reaction to this satirical portrayal resulted in Rochester's exile from the court until February.
+Charles's reaction to this satirical portrayal resulted in Rochester's exile from the court until February.
 During this time Rochester dwelt at his estate in Adderbury.
 Despite this, in February 1674, after much petitioning by Rochester, the King appointed him Ranger of Woodstock Park.